DaubieMatthieu/CityPathMaker/README.md

 A transit feed gtfs data can be downloaded from https://transitfeeds.com/feeds, the downloaded zip file should then be dropped in the "src/main/resources/gtfs" directory

+The full instructions are available in the doc/ directory

 GTFS documentation: https://developers.google.com/transit/gtfs